Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Abstract

 \section{Abstract}

-In this paper, a novel multimode dynamic process monitoring approach is proposed by extending elastic weight consolidation (EWC) to probabilistic slow feature analysis (PSFA) in order to extract multimode slow features for online monitoring.
-EWC was originally introduced in the setting of machine learning of sequential multi-tasks with the aim of avoiding catastrophic forgetting issue, which equally poses as a major challenge in multimode dynamic process monitoring.
-When a new mode arrives, a set of data should be collected so that this mode can be identified by PSFA and prior knowledge.
+This paper proposes a novel continual learning-based probabilistic slow feature analysis (PSFA) algorithm for monitoring multimode nonstationary processes, where multimode slow features are extracted and elastic weight consolidation (EWC) is adopted for sequential modes.
+EWC was originally introduced in the setting of machine learning of sequential multi-tasks with the aim of avoiding catastrophic forgetting issue, which equally poses as a major challenge in multimode nonstationary process monitoring.
+When a new mode arrives, a small set of data should be collected so that this mode can be identified by PSFA and limited prior knowledge.
 Then, a regularization term is introduced to prevent new data from significantly interfering with the learned knowledge, where the parameter importance measures are estimated.
-The proposed method is denoted as PSFA-EWC, which is updated continually and capable of achieving excellent performance for successive modes.
-Different from traditional multimode monitoring algorithms, PSFA-EWC furnishes backward and forward transfer ability.
+The proposed method is denoted as PSFA--EWC, which is updated continually and capable of achieving excellent performance.
+PSFA--EWC furnishes backward and forward transfer ability by a single model.
 The significant features of previous modes are retained while consolidating new information, which may contribute to learning new relevant modes.
-Compared with several known methods, the effectiveness of the proposed method is demonstrated via a continuous stirred tank heater and a practical coal pulverizing system.
+The effectiveness of the proposed method is demonstrated via a continuous stirred tank heater and a practical coal pulverizing system.